gabrielrowan/booknook_library/README.md

 - Demo
 - Project features
 - Ratings & Reviews
-- What does borrowing look like?
+- What does borrowing look like? (with demo)
 - Aesthetic book & author pages